duststorm/makehuman/trunk/makehuman/docs/source/dev_manual_overview.rst

 The principal data structures used by the C code are contained within the 'G.' global structure.
 This global data structure is defined in the file 'core.h' in the 'include' directory within SVN.
 Certain state information is held directly in 'G.', such as camera settings, viewport dimensions etc.

-Information required to define the 3D objects, such as the humanoid figure and the GUI controls is nested within the 'G.world.' data structure, which is a pointer to an array of object3D data structures.
-Each object3D data structure contains the information needed to define a single object to OpenGL (verts, norms, UV, colors etc.).
+Information required to define the 3D objects, such as the humanoid figure and the GUI controls is nested within the 'G.world.' data structure, which is a python list of object3D data structures.
+Each object3D data structure contains the information needed to define a single object to OpenGL (vertices, normals, UV coordinates, colors etc.).

 Python Data Structures